 As long as enchanted permanent is an Equipment, it has ‘Equipped creature has flying.’”

-Being that Dwarf Tribal is loaded with Enchantment and Equipment synergies, it makes sense that you’d want to play Runes to give your equipped and enchanted creatures additional abilities.
-Also, by removing the color requirement from casting a Rune, you greatly speed up and increase the consistency of any deck that plays them.
+Being that Dwarf Tribal is loaded with Enchantment and Equipment synergies already, it seemed to make sense that you’d want to play Runes.
+Why not give your equipped and enchanted creatures additional abilities?
+By removing the color requirement from casting a Rune, you greatly speed up and increase the consistency of any deck that plays them.
+Unfortunately, as good as Dwarf Tribal proved to be in the early days of Kaldheim Standard, decks didn’t really find room to fit the Runes nor the Runeforge Champion.

 How would you play Runeforge Champion?